 Well, now you do.
-And here are 5 more things to know about South Korea from our friends around the world to prepare you for your trip!
+Here are five more things to know about South Korea to help you plan your trip.

 "It gets cold!
 I was there in December and it dropped to well below freezing.
 While I'm used to cold weather, I hadn't packed the right clothing with me, so I didn't enjoy South Korea as much as I could have.
 Be sure to carefully think through your packing list." - Gary Arndt, Everything-Everywhere